Antimicrobial resistance: Parasites

 The protozoan parasites that cause the diseases malaria, trypanosomiasis, toxoplasmosis, cryptosporidiosis and leishmaniasis are important human pathogens.

 Malarial parasites that are resistant to the drugs that are currently available to infections are common and this has led to increased efforts to develop new drugs.
 Resistance to recently developed drugs such as artemisinin has also been reported.
 The problem of drug resistance in malaria has driven efforts to develop vaccines.

 Trypanosomes are parasitic protozoa that cause African trypanosomiasis and Chagas disease (American trypanosomiasis).
 There are no vaccines to prevent these infections so drugs such as pentamidine and suramin, benznidazole and nifurtimox are used to treat infections.
 These drugs are effective but infections caused by resistant parasites have been reported.

 Leishmaniasis is caused by protozoa and is an important public health problem worldwide, especially in sub-tropical and tropical countries.
 Drug resistance has "become a major concern".

 Global and genomic data

 In 2022, genomic epidemiologists reported results from a global survey of antimicrobial resistance via genomic wastewater-based epidemiology, finding large regional variations, providing maps, and suggesting resistance genes are also passed on between microbial species that are not closely related.
-The WHO provides the Global Antimicrobial Resistance and Use Surveillance System (GLASS) reports which summarize annual (e.g. 2020's) data on inter-national AMR, also including an interactive dashboard.
+The WHO provides the Global Antimicrobial Resistance and Use Surveillance System (GLASS) reports which summarize annual (e.g. 2020's) data on international AMR, also including an interactive dashboard.